-All HOME-TBRA grantees for Program Year 2017 were also Program Year 2016 grantees with existing HOME-TBRA programs; therefore, outside of a lack of available housing in rural areas, none should experience unusual challenges ramping up their programs or accurately projecting their levels of service.
-The HOME-TBRA program will adjust its estimated number of households served to compensate for any additional case management challenges due to volume served in Program Year 2017.
+All HOME-TBRA grantees for Program Year 2018 were also Program Year 2017 grantees with existing HOME-TBRA programs; therefore, outside of a lack of available housing in rural areas, none should experience unusual challenges ramping up their programs or accurately projecting their levels of service.
+The HOME-TBRA program will adjust its estimated number of households served to compensate for any additional case management challenges due to volume served in Program Year 2018.
 The state will encourage grantees to serve additional clients within the activities specified in the consolidated plan.
+Substantial Amendment #4 to the 2015-2019 Consolidated Plan will make changes to match criteria that will become effective in program year 2019.